Graph Sparsification for Derandomizing Massively Parallel Computation with Low Space: Preliminaries

-In any graph $G$ we denote the degree of a node $v$ or an edge $e$ (the degree of an edge is the number of other edges sharing an endpoint to it) by $d(v)$ and $d(e)$ respectively.
+In any graph $G$ we denote the degree of a node $v$ or an edge $e$ (the degree of an edge is the number of other edges sharing an endpoint to it) by $d(v)$ and $d(e)$, respectively.
 If we have a subset of nodes $U \subseteq V$ or edges $E' \subseteq E$, we will denote $d_U(v)$ to be the number of nodes $u \in U$ such that $\{u,v\} \in E$, and $d_{E'}(v)$ to be the number of edges $e \in E'$ such that $v \in e$.
-Note that we do not require $v \in U$ to use the notation $d_U(v)$.
 We define degree of edges $d_{E'}(e)$ to be the number of edges in $E'$ which are adjacent to $e$.
-We will also use $u \sim v$ to denote adjacency between nodes (or edges), with the underlying graph as a subscript where it might otherwise be ambiguous.
+We will use $u \sim v$ to denote adjacency between nodes (or edges), with the underlying graph as a subscript where it is otherwise ambiguous.

 Throughout the paper for any positive integer $\ell$, we use $[\ell]$ to denote the set $\{1, \dots, \ell\}$.